 The CMHC has recently lowered its criteria for insured mortgages.
 This reverses the previous year’s rise, lowering the minimum credit score from 680 to 600 and raising the GDS and TDS ratio restrictions to 39% and 44%, respectively, from 35 percent and 42 percent.
 This provides potential leverage for house purchasers across Canada, particularly in areas such as Ottawa, where average home prices remain below $1 million.

-Ottawa is still considered an affordable city, and current homeowners have benefited from rising property values in the last year.
+What are the implications of changing housing prices Ottawa for new home buyers?
+Ottawa is still considered an affordable city, and current homeowners have benefited from rising housing prices Ottawa in the last year.
 However, first-time homebuyers are concerned that they may be unable to enter the market.
 Due to low availability, most Ottawa houses continue to get several offers, but compared to the beginning of the year, properties are now selling closer to the listed price.
 The starting price for a house in Ottawa is $300,000.

 Low inventory levels and interest rates dominated the real estate news in 2020, contributing to the spectacular increase we’ve seen over the previous 24 months or so.
 However, it is anticipated that the new mortgage stress test will calm the frantic market.